 The problem with Luton airport, that sets it apart from the other five, is its facilities.
 Common complaints about Luton center around its dirtiness and overcrowded halls.
 Moreover, for those sleeping over, there are reports that there are unusual characters walking around the airport at night.

-Gatwick is the best airport in London
+- Gatwick is the best London airport.

-Heathrow is the UK’s gateway to the rest of the world
+- Heathrow is the UK’s gateway to the rest of the world.

-London City is small
+- London City is small but easy and efficient.

-Stansted is budget airline hub of London
+- Stansted is the budget airline hub of London.

-Southend is the smallest
+- Southend is the smallest and hardest to reach.

-Luton has the worst reputation
+- Luton has affordable flights, but the worst reputation.